cs373gc-fall-2016/SweetCooking/README.md

   * nutritional_info

  - **About**
+  * description of the site
+  * its purpose
-  * description of the site, its purpose, its intended users:
+  * its intended users:
   * ???

 ## API's: